 And when it ends up on their mouth, neck, or chest, it can cause a rash and red splotches.

 This is because the drool can still have little bits of food in it.
 They are not able to completely break down the food.
 The saliva mixed with food and digestive enzymes cause rash.
 This combination is irritating to your baby’s skin.

 Do not worry though, as this will come in and out of this teething period.

-It is possible that other issues could cause it, such as eczema or a yeast infection.
+It is possible that other issues could cause it, such as eczema or a yeast infection, which causes yeast diaper rash that are so similar to the teething ones.
 For persisting rashes, we recommend consulting a doctor to help you figure it out.
 Any red bump, lump, or rash is scary, especially for new parents.